rainsound-ai/automated-meeting-agent/backend/README.md

 Install our recommended VSCode extensions by running the `show recommended extensions` command.

 Then install the pre-commit git hook.
 First make sure you have run `poetry shell`.
 Then run `pre-commit install`.

+# Deploy
+push to main

+# Note
+There is no frontend - it's just a cronjob in render.com